 - Click the item whose metadata you want to edit in the catalog view.

 - On the Home tab on the ribbon, in the Metadata group, click Edit.The metadata view appears.
 The pages available for editing metadata are listed in the Contents pane.
-You may want to hide other panes while you edit metadata.
+You can hide other panes while you edit metadata.

 - Describe the item using the available pages.